-To develop, market, implement, direct, stage and host a series of special events related to the outdoors that inform and promote related businesses.
-These events include: Sportsman’s Dinner & Raffle, Trap Shoot, and Bicycle Ride.
+To develop, market, implement, and host special events related to the outdoors that inform and promote related businesses.

-To serve as a resource to the director for reviewing and developing all human resources policies, procedures, and systems, including job descriptions, pay systems and counseling actions, orientation, mentoring, training and legal compliance.
+To serve as a resource to the director for reviewing and developing all human resources policies, procedures, and systems.
+This includes job descriptions, pay systems, counseling actions, orientation, mentoring, training, and legal compliance.

-To develop, market, implement direct, stage and host a series of special events that inform and promote Chamber businesses.
+To develop, market, implement, and host a series of special events that inform and promote Chamber businesses.

-To help member businesses and the Chamber use technology to advance business and marketing operations.
+To help member businesses and the Chamber utilize technology to advance business and marketing operations.

 Youth Leadership Bedford County Advisory